 By Scott Ross

-When Brooks tackled hard-hitting, usually urban, subjects he was very good indeed: Crisis, Deadline—USA, The Blackboard Jungle.
-When he ventured into adapting literature, whether novels or plays, he often floundered.
+When Brooks tackled hard-hitting, usually urban, subjects he was very good indeed: Crisis, Deadline — USA, The Blackboard Jungle.
+When he ventured into adapting great literature, whether novels or plays, he often floundered.
 Orson Welles once said Brooks should have been shot for the way he mangled Lord Jim, and his Tennessee Williams adaptations (Cat on a Hot Tin Roof, Sweet Bird of Youth) are wonderfully acted, often beautifully observed, but impossibly hobbled by the prevailing censorship.
-Elmer Gantry is effective but overlong and bloated, and Brooks’ daring in taking on American religious huckerstering was blunted by nervous studio interference.
-He fared better with In Cold Blood, although even he shied away from some of its implications, notably the (homo)sexual, and Looking for Mr. Goodbar, while memorable (especially in its shockingly terrifying finale) is a nightmare that appears to equate sexual liberty with seediness and violent death.
+Elmer Gantry is effective but overlong and occasionally inert, and Brooks’ daring in taking on American religious huckstering was blunted by nervous United Artists interference.
+(They made him cut his ending, in which Gantry answered a pilgrim with, “I’ll see you on Hell, brother.”)
+He fared better with In Cold Blood, although even he shied away from some of its implications, notably the (homo)sexual.
+And Looking for Mr. Goodbar, while memorable (especially in its shockingly terrifying finale) is a nightmare that appears to equate sexual liberty with seediness and violent death.

 The Professionals shares with Bite the Bullet the rigorously unsentimental compassion Brooks finds for all his characters.
 He doesn’t play the black hat/white hat game.
 Or, even when you think he does, he pulls a switch on you and allows even the most seemingly malign of characters his or her individual humanity.
 (Well, everyone but Bellamy, and he’s so avariciously cynical he’s beyond redemption.)
-That was rare in American movies when Richard Brooks was active, and is by far rarer now.
+That was rare in American movies when Richard Brooks was active.
+It’s far rarer now.